aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2022/aspose-slides-for-net-22-11-release-notes/_index.md

 ## PDF A2a, A2b, A2u, A3a and A3b compliance levels export support added ##

-Added support for PDF export with A2a, A2b, A2u, A3a and A3b compliance levels:
+We implemented support for PDF export operations with A2a, A2b, A2u, A3a and A3b compliance levels:
 * PdfCompliance.PdfA2a
 * PdfCompliance.PdfA2b
 * PdfCompliance.PdfA2u
 * PdfCompliance.PdfA3a
 * PdfCompliance.PdfA3b

-An example of exporting a presentation with [PdfA2a](https://reference.aspose.com/slides/net/aspose.slides.export/pdfcompliance/) compliance level:
+This C# code demonstrates an operation where a PDF is saved based on the [PdfA2a](https://reference.aspose.com/slides/net/aspose.slides.export/pdfcompliance/) compliance level:

 ```csharp
 using (Presentation presentation = new Presentation("pres.pptx"))